 Is There Any Tax on Lost or Stolen Crypto in India?

-There are no specific and explicit provisions for tax on cryptocurrency in India if it is lost or stolen.
+There are no specific and explicit provisions for tax on lost or stolen cryptocurrency in India.

 Does Crypto Income Come With More Than 30% Taxation?

 Beyond the 30% flat tax on gains of cryptos, there are certain cases where more tax on cryptocurrency in India can be levied.

 - GST may apply when it is a business income, but there is no clear set of rules.

 - If you receive crypto as a gift, you pay a tax of 30%.
 This would also apply when you sell it in the future.

 - If you have received crypto as a reward/airdrop, you may pay double taxes, first when you receive it and later when you sell it.

 Well, new tax rules on cryptos make investing in cryptocurrency a little expensive, but there is also upside potential.
 Cryptocurrencies, including Bitcoin, Ethereum, Tether, etc., have, over the years, gained higher returns.
 While this digital asset class has its own risks and limitations, investing after thorough due diligence can help investors diversify their portfolios and create wealth over the long run.